ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 # **Content analysis**

-Content analysis is often defined as a process in which “many words of texts are classified into much fewer categories” (Weber, 1990, 15).
+Content analysis is often defined as a process in which “many words of texts are classified into much fewer categories” {% cite Weber %}.
 Cohen, Manion and Morrison {% cite Cohen %} define content analysis as “a strict and systematic set of procedures for the rigorous analysis, examination and verification of the contents of written data”.

 ## **How does content analysis work?**